- Martin uses award-winning Tempranillo to grow Red Lily VineyardsPosted 11 hours ago

 “For the first time in 31 years, he won’t be around to talk with people about what he created here,” said his son Tyler.
 “It’s going to be a bittersweet season.
 We’re lucky to have so many people wanting to help, but we’re still hurting.”

-Bradley’s many civic-minded activities in his adopted hometown included serving on the board of the Elkton School Board, and his vision for viticulture proved to be remarkable as other winemakers and grape growers followed his template for success with cool-climate grapes in the Umpqua Valley.
+Bradley’s many civic-minded activities in his adopted hometown included serving on the Elkton School Board, and his vision for viticulture proved to be remarkable as other winemakers and grape growers followed his template for success with cool-climate grapes in the Umpqua Valley.

 Elkton wine industry sprang up around Bradley